Clips

 Interacting with tests where Clips are enabled

-Maze Clips are the easiest way to capture audio, video, and screen recordings of asynchronous user tests, without having to schedule and run live moderated research sessions.
-This article walks you...
+Maze Clips allow you to capture audio, video, and screen recordings of asynchronous user tests, without having to schedule and run live moderated research sessions.
+This article walks you through w...

 -